ZDDduesseldorf/chatting-chatbots/chatbots/barney/readme.md

 ## Answer generation

-The respond can be generated with either spacy oder tfidf.
+The respond can be generated with either `spacy` oder `tfidf`.

-In respond(), the entry point for response generation, the user's input is first checked for salutations or specific phrases to generate a quick response.
-If no matching answer is found, get_best_response_from_corpus() is called to generate the best answer from the corpora.
+In `respond()`, the entry point for response generation, the user's input is first checked for salutations or specific phrases to generate a quick response.
+If no matching answer is found, `get_best_response_from_corpus()` is called to generate the best answer from the corpora.
 If no answer is found, a random answer is returned from the FAILS_RESPONSES list.

 ### SpaCy

-When spacy is used, the user's input is first parsed with spacy to create a document representation of the input.
+When `spacy` is used, the user's input is first parsed with spacy to create a document representation of the input.
 The corpus variable is an instance of the Corpus class that contains a list of items.
 Each entry contains both the text and the spacy document vector.

+Then the `get_best_response_from_corpus()` function searches each entry in the corpus list and calculates the similarity between the user's input and each entry's `spacy` document vector.
+If the similarity is higher than the current highest similarity, the current highest similarity is updated and the response is set to this entry's response.

 ### Tfidf method

-When the tfidf method is used, the text of the user input is transformed by the vectorizer to obtain a TF-IDF vector, and the similarity between this vector and the TF-IDF vector of each corpus entry is calculated.
+When the `tfidf` method is used, the text of the user input is transformed by the vectorizer to obtain a TFIDF vector, and the similarity between this vector and the TF-IDF vector of each corpus entry is calculated.

-Then the get_best_response_from_corpus() function searches each entry in the corpus list and calculates the similarity between the user's input and each entry's spacy document vector.
-If the similarity is higher than the current highest similarity, the current highest similarity is updated and the response is set to this entry's response.

 ### Entity replacement